-PERFORMANCE STANDARDS:
+PERFORMANCE STANDARDS

-- A. Timely Access to Care: Contractor shall track and document timely access data, including the date of initial contact, the date of first offered appointment, and the date of first actual appointment, using the UCLA ASAM Level of Care spreadsheet. - a.
-For Outpatient and Intensive Outpatient Treatment Services, the first appointment shall occur no later than ten (10) days after the initial request for services.
+- A. Timely Access to Care: Contractor shall track and document timely access data, including the date of initial contact, the date of first offered appointment, and the date of first actual appointment, in Avatar using the IPS episode. - 1.
+For non-urgent requests, the first appointment shall occur no later than ten (10) days after the initial request for services. - 2.
+For urgent requests, the first appointment shall occur no later than seventy-two (72) hours after the referral was received, if the Contractor has capacity to admit the client.
+If the Contractor does not have capacity to admit the client, the Contractor shall either refer the client to interim services or to another clinically and culturally appropriate provider with capacity. - B. Transitions Between Levels of Care: Both the admitting and discharging Contractors shall be responsible: for facilitating the client's transition between levels of care, including assisting the client in scheduling their first appointment and ensuring a minimal delay between discharge and admission at the next level of care, providing or arranging for transportation as appropriate, and documenting the transition in the client's chart.

-- b.
-For Residential Treatment Services, the first appointment shall occur no later than three (3) days after the referral was received, if the Contractor has capacity to admit the client. - B. Transitions Between Levels of Care: Both the admitting and discharging Contractors shall be responsible for facilitating the client's transition between levels of care, including assisting the client in scheduling their first appointment and ensuring a minimal delay between discharge and admission at the next level of care, providing or arranging for transportation as appropriate, and documenting the transition in the client's chart. - a.
-Transitions between levels of care shall occur within ten (10) business days from the time of the ASAM LOC Re-Assessment indicating the need for a different level of care. - b.
-At least seventy-five percent (75%) of clients discharged from Residential Treatment are subsequently admitted to another level of care (IOP, OP or Recovery Services) within ten (10) business days from the date of discharge. - c.
-At least fifty percent (50%) of clients discharged from Intensive Outpatient or Outpatient Treatment are subsequently admitted to another level of care (including Recovery Services) within ten (10) business days from the date of discharge. - C. Care Coordination: Contractors shall ensure 42 CFR compliant releases are in place for all clients in order to coordinate care.
-The Contractor shall screen for and link clients with mental health and primary care, as indicated. - a.
-One hundred percent (100%) of clients are screened for mental health and primary health care needs. - b.
-At least seventy percent (70%) of clients who screen positive for mental health disorders have documentation of referrals to and coordination with mental health providers. - c.
-At least eighty percent (80%) of clients who screen positive for primary health care needs have documentation of referrals to and/or coordination with primary care providers. - D. Medication Assisted Treatment: Contractors shall have procedures for referrals to and integration of medication assisted treatment for substance use disorders.
-Contractor staff shall regularly communicate with physicians of clients prescribed these medications unless the client refuses to sign a Release of Information.
+- 1. Transitions between levels of care shall occur within seven (7) calendar days from the time of the SUD Reassessment indicating the need for a different level of care. - 2.
+At least thirty percent (30%) of clients discharged from Intensive Outpatient or Outpatient Treatment are subsequently admitted to another level of care (including Recovery Services) within seven (7) calendar days from the date of discharge. - C. Care Coordination: Contractors shall ensure 42 CFR compliant releases are in place for all clients in order to coordinate care.
+The Contractor shall screen for and link clients with mental health and primary care, as indicated. - 1.
+One hundred percent (100%) of clients retained in treatment for at least thirty (30) days are screened for mental health and primary health care needs. - 2.
+At least seventy percent (70%) of clients who screen positive for mental health disorders and were retained in treatment for at least thirty (30) days have documentation of referrals to and coordination with mental health providers. - 3.
+At least eighty percent (80%) of clients who screen positive for primary health care needs and were retained in care for at least thirty (30) days have documentation of referrals to and/or coordination with primary care providers. - D. Medication Assisted Treatment: Contractors shall have procedures for referrals to and integration of medication assisted treatment for substance use disorders.
+Contractor staff shall regularly communicate with physicians of clients prescribed these medications unless the client refuses to sign a Release of Information. - 1.
+One hundred percent (100%) of clients with a primary opioid or alcohol use disorder will be offered a referral for a MAT assessment and/or MAT services. - E. Culturally Competent Services: Contractors shall be responsible for providing culturally competent and linguistically appropriate services.
+Translation and interpretation services shall be available to all clients, as needed and at no cost to the client.

-- a.
-At least eighty percent (80%) of clients with a primary opioid or alcohol use disorder will be referred for a MAT assessment and/or MAT services. - E. Culturally Competent Services: Contractors shall be responsible for providing culturally competent and linguistically appropriate services.
-Translation and interpretation services shall be available to all clients, as needed and at no cost to the client. - a.
-One hundred percent (100%) of clients who speak a threshold language are provided services in their preferred language. - b.
-One hundred percent (100%) of clients who read a threshold language are provided written treatment materials in their preferred language.
+- 1. One hundred percent (100%) of clients who speak a threshold language are provided services in their preferred language via a licensed, credentialed, or registered staff person, or a subcontracted interpreter service. - 2.
+One hundred percent (100%) of clients who read a threshold language are provided written treatment materials in their preferred language, or a subcontracted translation service.